cvvsu/maskNPF/README.md

 ## TODO
 - Upload the pre-trained model used in the manuscript.
-- Use a notebook to illustrate how to use the code.
+- Use a notebook to illustrate how to use the code step-by-step.
 - Train the Mask R-CNN model on all NPF events from the four datasets and upload the trained model.
 - Provide a fancy GUI.